nextstrain/narratives/narratives/narratives_ncov_sit-rep_2020-08-14.md

 Firstly, we can see a tendency towards groupings of tips into mini-clusters.
 This indicates that within-country transmission is continuing to dominate - likely a product of the various regulations introduced throughout Europe.
 The virus continued to diversify genetically during the lockdown, but was more likely to be confined to one country, meaning we can often now better distinguish local 'variants' from those in other countries.

-There are some samples which don't follow this trend of linking to other samples from that country: if you hover over a contry in the legend then you'll see the tips from that country highlighted, which will help idenfity these.
+There are some samples which don't follow this trend of linking to other samples from that country: if you hover over a country in the legend then you'll see the tips from that country highlighted, which will help identify these.
 For instance, in the middle of the tree, we can see some Swedish samples (green) nested within a larger Russian clade (red).
 Given the heavy sunsampling we do here, we need to remain cautious to not over interpret putative between-country transmissions from this view.

 Secondly, we can see that the tips have a large difference in horizontal spacing -- i.e. the samples submitted in the past week represent a sample collection time window extending back to early March.